-Fans can tell you that the Boys in Blue have won five World Series titles since moving here in 1957.
-But many don't know that without the tireless effort and chutzpah of one woman, the Dodgers would never have ended up in Los Angeles.
+This Thursday is opening day for the Dodgers.
+While the city roots for them to make it to the World Series again, many don't know that without the tireless effort and chutzpah of one woman, that wouldn't be possible — because the Dodgers would never have ended up in Los Angeles.

-Wyman told KPCC Morning Edition host Alex Cohen that her campaign platform included a promise to bring a major sports team to the city:
+Wyman told KPCC that her campaign platform included a promise to bring a major sports team to the city.

 Her push came as several East Coast teams began migrating south and west.
 The Boston Braves moved to Milwaukee in 1953.
 The St. Louis Browns became the Baltimore Orioles in 1954.
 The Philadelphia Athletics left for Kansas City in 1955 (before they eventually decamped for Oakland).

-Wyman first wrote to O'Malley in 1955, although he was skeptical about moving the team to California.
+Wyman first wrote to O'Malley in 1955, despite his skepticism about moving the team to California.
 She kept at it for nearly two years, all while making the case before her City Council colleagues

-She remembers winging it to make one last pitch:
+She said she remembers winging it to make one last pitch.

 She was right.
 The Dodgers came to Los Angeles in 1958.
 Since playing their first game in Dodger Stadium in 1962, the team has been rained out just 17 times at the venue.

-Wyman considers herself a die-hard fan and watched Game One of this World Series from her field-level seat at Dodger Stadium:
+Wyman considers herself a die-hard fan and watched last year's World Series from her field-level seat at Dodger Stadium.

-"When I look at that stadium and it's full, I really, really must say there's a great deal of pride within me.
-The fans love this team, and it brought something that we never had in Los Angeles before.
-I'm very excited to see a World Series again, and I think our fans deserve it."
+"When I look at that stadium and it's full, I really, really must say there's a great deal of pride within me," Wyman said. " The fans love this team, and it brought something that we never had in Los Angeles before."

 This story has been updated.